bucs110a0spring22/ch-6-lab-mgordillo35/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+This lab made sure that we staretd getting compfortable writting our own code wether tahts rewriting or adding whats in the main().
+We had to use topics learned in class such as 3np1 to be able to graph data.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ none

 ## REFERENCES:
- < List any outside resources used >
+ CS Chapter 6 Description

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ none